A fish finder is a very useful tool that, as its name implies, helps you locate fish underwater.

-Beam angle also relates to the transducer, but it deserves its own category.
+Viewing angle also relates to the transducer but it deserves its own category.

-Most fish locators, especially those intended for freshwater use, come with a transducer included.
-Serious anglers sometimes choose to invest in a separate sensor that better fits their personal needs.
+Most fish finders, especially those intended for freshwater use, come with a transducer included.
+Serious anglers sometimes choose to invest in a separate transducer that better fits their personal needs.

-• Transom-Mount – Mounted to flat part of the stern of the boat (transom) so it hangs below the hull.
-Easy to install but is often negatively affected by water flow.
+Transom-Mount – Mounted to flat part of the stern of the boat (transom) so it hangs below the hull.
+Simple to install but is often negatively affected by water flow.

-• Trolling Motor – Installed, usually permanently, inside the propeller hub of a trolling motor.
+Trolling Motor – One of the most popular options.
+Installed, usually permanently, inside the propeller hub of a trolling motor.

 Most modern fish finders come with a built-in GPS.
 However, there are still some models that don’t.

-A GPS combo fish finder has a lot of benefits ( and some disadvantages ).
+A GPS combo fish finder has a lot of benefits.
 First and foremost, it can help you find your way home if an emergency situation comes up.
 An example is a sudden and blinding fog.

-The other significant benefit is the ability to make custom maps.
+The other big benefit if the ability to make custom maps.
 GPS on your fish finder enables you to mark locations.
 You can drop pins on places you want to fish again as well as places with hazards like stumps or docks.

-The only real downside to a GPS combo fish finder is the price.
-They’re simply more expensive than their non-GPS counterparts.
+The only real downside to a GPS combo fish locator is price.
+Their simply more expensive than their non-GPS counterparts.

 The Three Main Options